rwilliams04/uc-xromm/rsync.md

 ## Can we add the `ws` user to the `rossc` group in order to have read/write permissions?

+We need to ensure that a restricted but generic user has at least read access to the relevant files post-transfer.

 ## Would it be easier to do a push or a pull transfer?

 We're assuming a pull transfer triggered from Midway would be easier.

+## Where are the config files located?

+Useful to know if they need to be revised.

+* rsync scripts?
+* cron config?
+* ssh public keys?